Muang Loei United F.C.

 Muang Loei United Football Club (Thai สโมสรฟุตบอลเมืองเลย ยูไนเต็ด), is a Thai football club based in Mueang, Loei, Thailand.
 The club was the champion in the 2016 Football Division 3 of North Eastern Region and was promoted to Thai League 4 North Eastern Region.
 The club was formed in 2012 and entered the Thai Football Division 3 in 2016.
 The club was renamed from Wang Saphung Football Club.
 The club is currently playing in the Thai League 3 Northeastern region.

+History

+In 2022, Muang Loei United competed in the Thai League 3 for the 2022–23 season.
+It is their 6th season in the professional league.
+The club started the season with a 1–1 away draw with Mahasarakham SBT and they ended the season with a 3–1 home win over Sakon Nakhon.
+The club has finished 6th place in the league of the Northeastern region.
+In addition, in the 2022–23 Thai FA Cup Muang Loei United was penalty shoot-out defeated 4–5 by Banbueng in the first round, causing them to be eliminated and in the 2022–23 Thai League Cup Muang Loei United was defeated 1–2 by Sisaket United in the first qualification round, causing them to be eliminated too.